WA county records and permit guide

 Washington's recent rule revisions add stronger transfer and management focus, so ownership-change content is worth tracking closely as the staged effective dates get nearer.
 Final design, permit timing, and approval still need local verification.

 Washington workflows usually move faster when you know whether the local health jurisdiction will ask for records, O&M history, or advanced-system context.
-If you already know the state and job type, you can move straight into the short quote request flow.
+If the local file is still thin, go back to the narrower workflow page instead of jumping into quote mode too early.

 Official sources for Washington